Table of Contents

 Signs and Symptoms of PCOS

-The main sign of polycystic ovary syndrome is a disrupted menstrual cycle.
+The main sign of polycystic ovary syndrome is a disrupted menstrual cycle (irregular menstrual cycles).
 This typically includes either fewer periods or more frequent periods.
 It is more common for women with PCOS to experience fewer periods because a lack of ovulation means that the uterine lining does not need to shed monthly.
 However, this can cause the uterine lining to build up for longer periods, so periods may be heavier than normal when they do occur.

 Because PCOS can cause increased production of the male hormone androgen, acne may break occur.
 Oilier than usual skin on the face, chest, and upper back are signs that you may have excess androgen.
 Hirsutism may also occur as a sign of PCOS.
 Hirsutism refers to accelerated hair growth.
 More than 70 percent of women with PCOS experience excess hair growth on their face, back, belly, and chest.